A Kuratowski theorem revisited: INTRODUCTION

-The above attempts to establish an improved version of Kuratowski's result were all directed towards solving a 1935 problem of Kuratowski.
-It was already known that if $X$ is a metric space, $Y$ is a separable metric space and $f:X\mapsto Y$ is a function having Baire property, then $f$ is continuous on the complement of a set of first category.
-Kuratowski [6] (1935) asked the question whether the same is true if $Y$ is not separable.
-To this, Emeryk's [3] answer (which also appeared in 1979) and which uses the results of Emeryk, Frankiewicz and Kulpa mentioned above, is as follows : \begin{theorem} Let $X$ be a \`Cech complete metric space of weight less than or equal to $2^{\aleph_0}$.
-If $f:X\mapsto Y$ is a function having Baire property from $X$ into a metric space $Y$, then $f$ is continuous on the complement of a set of first category. \end{theorem} Solovay also produced an answer (as quoted in [7]) to the measure analogue of the above problem in the following form : \begin{theorem} If $X$ is a metric space and $f:[0,1]\mapsto X$ is measurable, then $f$ is almost continuous (Luzin measurable). \end{theorem} Only recently, it came to light that an attempt to solve the Kuratowski problem actually originated much earlier in a paper of 1936 by Kunuji [8] (see also [4]).
-Kunuji, who was also after the problem of Kuratowski, imposed the following restriction on the space $X-$\\
+The above attempt to establish an improved version of Kuratowski's result was directed towards solving a 1935 problem of Kuratowski.
+It is already known that if $X$ is a metric space, $Y$ is a separable metric space and $f:X\mapsto Y$ is a function having Baire property, then $f$ is continuous on the complement of a set of first category.
+Kuratowski [6] asked whether the same is true if $Y$ is not separable.
+Using the above theorem, Emeryk, Frankiewicz and Kulpa [3] attempted to answer this question. \begin{theorem} Let $X$ be a $\check{C}$ech complete metric space of weight less than or equal to $2^{\aleph_0}$.
+If $f:X\mapsto Y$ is a function having Baire property from $X$ into a metric space $Y$, then $f$ is continuous on the complement of a set of first category. \end{theorem}